gulcekardes/CognitiveArtifacts/README.md

 > Gülce Kardeş, David Krakauer, and Joshua A. Grochow

-You can replicate the results in the paper by configuring the random seed to 44 and following the instructions below.

 ## Solver Strategies

 The implementation in [`solvers.py`](solvers.py) incorporates the following strategies: